Fernando de la Mora, Paraguay: Parish Church of the Miraculous Medal

 After the foundation of the city Fernando de la Mora on July 19, 1942, started the history of the Parish Church of the Miraculous Medal.

-This parish church is the result of the combined work of many people, among is Enrique José Veldman, first priest of the parish church, who destined the First Book of two hundred pages to the baptisms made, that book is still in the church, in the archive, preserved as a historical relic.
+This parish church was built by many people, such as Enrique José Veldman, first priest of the parish church, who destined the first book baptisms made in the church, two hundred pages long, to the archive, preserved as a historical relic.

 The first bell of the church was donated by Teodosia Vda.
-De Gómez, the images of the passion, ornaments, stations and the sacrarium were donated by the Florentín Peña family, who brought them from Buenos Aires, Argentina, where they were sent to do diplomatic work.
+De Gómez, and the images of the passion, ornaments, stations and the sacrarium were donated by the Florentín Peña family, who brought them from Buenos Aires, Argentina, where they were sent to do diplomatic work.

 A commission formed in 1938 was in charge of building the new temple twice as big as the previous one.
-Part of the first altar had to be knocked down to do the enlargement.
+Part of the first altar had to be knocked down for the enlargement.
 This work was made by the architect Anderson Castorino.
-The constructions of a little parish school that still functions started in times of the administration of Priest Di Perna.

 Transportation

-The city is around 8 kilometers away from Downtown Asunción, through Asunción's Avenida Eusebio Ayala (PY02).
-Other main avenue/routes are Avenida Mariscal Lopez (D027), Avenida Defensores del Chaco/Madame Lynch (D066) and Avenida Fernando de la Mora (PY01) which connects Asunción with Fernando de la Mora and other cities such as Ypane, Ñemby and Villa Elisa.
+The city is around 8 kilometers away from downtown Asunción, through Asunción's Avenida Eusebio Ayala (PY02).
+Other main avenue/routes are Avenida Mariscal Lopez (D027), Avenida Defensores del Chaco/Madame Lynch (D066) and Avenida Fernando de la Mora (PY01) which connects Asunción with Fernando de la Mora and other cities such as Ypané, Ñemby and Villa Elisa.